Skip to content

 So, if you like your cable TV customer service model, you’ll love the FinTech model even more.

 Buying a home is also buying a lifestyle.
-But lifestyles cost, and their final choices involve a buyer’s tradeoffs – that are calculated, re-calculated, and re-calculated again – up to the last moment – as buyers weigh amenities-locations and school districts.
+But lifestyles cost, and buyers’ final choices involve tradeoffs that are calculated, re-calculated, and re-calculated again—up to the last moment—as they weigh amenities, locations, and school districts.

-An experienced agent with MLO as a financial “point person” and a (familiar) live voice – on-call – can keep a transaction from blowing up at the very last minute when tempers are short, and deadlines are looming.
+An experienced agent with MLO as a financial “point person” and a (familiar) live voice on call can prevent a transaction from blowing up at the very last minute when tempers are short and deadlines are looming.

 But, younger Millennials and Gen Z’ers with tech skills in the labor force have high career expectations, and boiler rooms are not high on the list.